Nine (2009 live-action film): Casting

-On April 4, 2008, it was reported that Nicole Kidman had replaced Catherine Zeta-Jones in the role of Claudia Jenssen, who turned down the role when director Marshall refused to expand the role for the film.
-The film was Kidman's first big-screen musical since Moulin Rouge!
-After Catherine Zeta-Jones's departure, Anne Hathaway auditioned for the role, but was turned down.
-On May 14, 2008, Variety reported Daniel Day-Lewis was in talks to star in the film as Guido Contini, the film's lead character, after Javier Bardem dropped out due to exhaustion.
-Later, it was reported Day-Lewis sent producers a video of him singing and shocked them with his voice.
+On November 19, 2007, it was reported that Catherine Zeta-Jones had turned down the role of Claudia when director Rob Marshall refused to expand the role for the film, and that Natalie Portman, Gwyneth Paltrow, Liv Tyler, Keira Knightley and Kate Hudson were being considered as possible replacements.
+On April 3, 2008, it was reported that Nicole Kidman and Judi Dench were in talks to star in the film.
+Nine was Kidman's first big-screen musical since Moulin Rouge!.

+On May 14, 2008, Variety reported that Daniel Day-Lewis was in talks to star as Guido Contini, the film's lead character, after Javier Bardem dropped out due to exhaustion.
 On May 19, 2008, People reported the actor had landed the role.
 Antonio Banderas, who had starred in the Broadway revival, said he was "disappointed" at not being cast, but that he thought the trailer to the film looked great and only wished the "best" for everyone involved.
-Marion Cotillard auditioned for the role of Lilli, but was cast as Luisa.
-On July 15, 2008, the Chicago Tribune reported that Kate Hudson had been cast in a role created specifically for her, which had not been featured in the Broadway show.
-On July 18, 2008, People reported Fergie had been cast as Saraghina.
-Katie Holmes and Demi Moore auditioned for unknown roles but neither was cast.